 Sheltering Saunton Sands and covering more than 3,000 hectares, Braunton Burrows was Britain’s first UNESCO Biosphere Reserve, meaning it is internationally as important as Mount Vesuvius.
 This wonderful area, which also includes Northam Burrows and Braunton Marshes is one of the larges sand dune systems in the UK and home to many rare plants, such as the Water Germander and wild orchids.
 It is a great place to enjoy a walk, as well as seeing some of the rare flora and fauna.

 The Victorian harbour town of Ilfracombe is a lovely place to spend a few hours.
-The town, which is home to an aquarium, a theatre and a cinema has something for everyone, including some wonderful places to eat, such as Damian Hirst’s’ restaurant The Quay, and Tom Carr’s Olive Room.
+The town, which is home to an aquarium, a theatre and a cinema has something for everyone, including some wonderful places to eat, such as Thomas Carr 1873 and The Antidote.
 The harbour, which is overlooked by Damian Hirst’s’ bronze clad statue Verity is where you can set sail for Lundy or hop on board a sea safari.

 Barnstaple is the largest town in North Devon and is home to a range of shops, pubs and restaurants.
 On the busy high street, you will find many of the major high street brands, as well as the historic pannier market, which is a great place to pick up local produce.
 The town also features a multi-screen cinema, a theatre, a leisure complex, a tennis centre and a bowling alley.
 If you are looking to explore further afield the train from Barnstaple goes Exeter, a beautiful city with lots of things to keep all the family entertained.